Skip to main content

 Milestones in storytelling

-Pro move: Reference specific milestones when explaining measurement trends in quarterly business reviews or renewal discussions.
+Pro move: Reference specific milestones when explaining trends in the Value Summary during quarterly business reviews or renewal discussions.

 Troubleshooting

-Edit the milestone and change the Linked Use Case field to the correct use case, or set it to “None” to make it a global milestone.
+Edit the milestone and update Related Use Cases to the correct use case(s), or clear all selections to make it a global milestone.

-Edit the milestone and clear the Actual End Date field.
+Edit the milestone and clear completion (for example, use Mark as incomplete in the editor).
 The milestone returns to uncompleted status.

 After importing from a template, you can edit, delete, or add milestones freely.
 Templates are starting points, not requirements.